 Dynamic discovery: Knowing the buyers’ pain points

 There’s no doubt that buyers today are groomed for instant gratification.
-But sellers have a rich, tech-fueled toolkit at the ready to enable them to discover buyers’ pain points and make an informed approach.
+But sellers have a rich, tech-fueled toolkit at the ready to enable them to discover buyers’ pain points and make an informed approach for their selling strategy.

 Social networks shed light on everything from issues to interactions and open doors to deeper connections with customers.
 Research engines employ predictive analytics to help sellers focus on target-rich territories.
 These tools can, for example, track companies’ keyword searches, noting spikes that indicate an increased readiness to buy.
 Sales analytics platforms like Scout inform sellers’ next moves according to where a buyer is in the sales cycle, shedding light on what information resonates with each decision-maker—and when.
-And, as artificial intelligence evolves, the precision of these tools will only sharpen.
+And, as artificial intelligence evolves, the precision of these tools will only sharpen to make sales planning even more effective.

 If sellers use these tools to engage in a more dynamic process of discovery regarding their customers’ business, they’ll be able to conduct more meaningful conversations that deliver mutually beneficial results.